hishamgs/angular-hisham/README.md

-Instructions to run the Angular project locally:
+Instructions on how to run the project:

 1) Install the latest version of Node